esjacobs/esjacobs.github.io/_posts/2018-07-24-Modeling_The_Movie.md

 # plt.tick_params(color='white', labelcolor='white');
 ```

-After analyzing the output from our models, we decided to use the 3 df 2 dataframe, aka, # 3, to tune hyperparameters on.
-Similarly, we tuned classifers on random forest, logreg, and LASSO, omitting the others for time.
-Frankly, the differences between performance is largely negligible, but we had might as well take the .02 bump provided by our best models.
+After analyzing the output from my models, I decided to use the 3 df 2 DataFrame, aka, # 3, to tune hyperparameters on.
+Similarly, I tuned classifers on random forest, logreg, and LASSO, omitting the others for time.
+Frankly, the differences between performance is largely negligible, but I had might as well take the .02 bump provided by my best models.

 ```python